Documenting Social Movement Unionism in Los Angeles

 - UNITE HERE Local 11 Oral History Project

-- Working L.A.: Case studies in labor & working class history (in development)
+- Memory Work L.A.: Documents and resources for Los Angeles labor & working class history